 Bob Dylan did not invent his style.

-Elliott was Woody Guthrie's protégé - then came Bob Dylan, doing the Guthrie-Elliott thing, called a poor man's Elliott (Jack, in turn, had been called a poor man's Guthrie).
+Then came Bob Dylan, doing the Guthrie-Elliott thing, he was called a poor man's Elliott (Jack, in turn, had been called a poor man's Guthrie).
 On April 12, 1963, it was Harold Leventhal who presented 21-year-old Bob Dylan in his first major concert-hall appearance.

 Ramblin Jack Elliott says: "I suppose I taught Bobby a few of my songs.
 Those old VD songs by Woody that nobody wanted the young kids to know, he picked them up from me..."quoted in Robert Shelton, No Direction Home, London 1987, p.
 104.